 What is Informatics?

+Informatics can be described as the science and technology that transforms data into information and knowledge.
 Informatics is more than computer science or information technology.
-Informatics can be described as the science and technology that transforms data into information and knowledge.
-It refers to the structures, behavior and interactions of systems that store, process, and communicate information contained within the physical and other sciences.
-It focuses on how effective communication and other technologies can facilitate better scientific research and learning -- to the point where new knowledge and understanding can be achieved.
-Example informatics areas of research include Bioinformatics, Biodiversity informatics, Cheminformatics, Ecoinformatics, Geoinformatics, and Social informatics.
+It refers to the structures, behavior and interactions of systems that store, process, and communicate information.
+Examples of domain-specific informatics include: Bioinformatics, Biodiversity informatics, Geoinformatics, and Social informatics.

 Ocean Informatics at WHOI

 Phase 2 of Ocean Informatics at WHOI began in 2013 with the "Coping with Your Data Workshop" (see Events page).
-The Ocean Informatics Advisory Group is focusing on the data-handling needs of WHOI scientists.
-The Advisory Group currently consists of Stace Beaulieu (coordinator of the group, in Biology Dept.), Cyndy Chandler (MCG), Joe Futrelle (AOPE), and Lisa Raymond (Co-Director MBLWHOI Library).
+The Ocean Informatics Advisory Group currently consists of Stace Beaulieu (coordinator of the group, in Biology Dept.), Cyndy Chandler (MCG), Joe Futrelle (AOPE), and Lisa Raymond (Co-Director MBLWHOI Library).
 Please feel free to contact any member of the group with questions about accessing, handling, and sharing data.
 You may also email or join the data-mongers email list (http://mailman.whoi.edu/mailman/listinfo/data-mongers) or the bioinformatics email list (http://mailman.whoi.edu/mailman/listinfo/bioinformatics-users).
 Also, please contact us if you are interested in joining the Advisory Group.

 Phase 1 was active from 2009-2013, led by a 4-person team, the Ocean Informatics Working Group.
 This Working Group recommended a strategy and an action plan to build a robust data informatics infrastructure at WHOI.
 Thanks to a modest budget provided by the WHOI directorate alongside synergistic staff resources provided by the Rensselaer Polytechnic Institute (RPI), the group achieved its initial core mission of initiating and expanding a basic Ocean Informatics infrastructure at WHOI.
 The group and partners brought in external support, established new collaborations, and produced a suite of software tools along with other accomplishments detailed in a final report (see Phase 1 page).